-Students who are not able to provide enough information for automated placement, who have been away from high school for more than 10 years, or did not attend or graduate from a U.S. high school or earn a GED or CA High School Proficiency certificate, may use the Guided Self Placement process.
-This may involve meeting with a counselor or other college officer to discuss topics such as the following in order for the student to place him/herself:
+If you are not able to provide enough information for automated placement, or you have been away from high school for more than 10 years, or you did not attend or graduate from a US high school or earn a GED or CA High School Proficiency certificate, you may use the Guided Self-placement process.
+If English is not your first language, you may also use the ESL portion of the Guided Self-placement process for placement into ESL and/or English courses.
+Consult a counselor for instructions on how to complete the Guided Self-placement process.